rosie-b/react-bones/README.md

 ## React / Webpack / Babel / Express

-Basic set up to be able to build on for other projects or learnings opportunities.
+Basic set up to be able to build on for other projects or learning opportunities.

 ## Set up: